huy310304/SAT-score-prediction/README.md

 - **Data Preprocessing:** Implemented comprehensive data preprocessing techniques such as binary splitting and Principal component analysis (PCA) to handle missing values, outliers, and feature scaling.

-- **Hyperparameter Tuning and Model Design:** Conducted 100+ hyperparameter fine-tuning and trying different combinations of neural network models, loss function, optimizer, and learning rate scheduler to optimize the model's performance and achieve an accuracy of 90% (see [Final Regression Model](regression/sat_regression_final.py)).
+- **Hyperparameter Tuning and Model Design:** Conducted 100+ hyperparameter fine-tuning and trying different combinations of neural network models, loss function, optimizer, and learning rate scheduler to optimize the model's performance and achieve an accuracy of 90% (see [final regression model](regression/sat_regression_final.py)).

 - **Advanced Activation Functions:** Utilized advanced activation functions, such as Leaky ReLU, to enhance model training and convergence.